SeasonsComputing/seacom-portfolio/tvk-resume-2026.md

 - GitLab, Confluence and Jira

-#### Notable Achievements
+#### Noteworthy Achievements

-- When Covid forced Tapwow to scale back operations, the team was reduced to the principal founders and myself as the sole technical resource
+- When Covid-19 forced Tapwow to scale back operations, the team was reduced to the principal founders and myself as the sole technical resource
 - I assumed all software development roles: architect, UX designer, DevOps, full-stack developer
 - Over six months, I refactored the entire architecture and delivered a major 2.0 release with